That dollar amount results from a 34.2% increase compared to $4.8 billion five years prior during 2020.

 Below are exports from El Salvador that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country El Salvador’s goods trail Salvadoran importer spending on foreign products.

-El Salvador has highly negative net exports and therefore deep international trade deficits notably for refined petroleum oils and petroleum gases under the mineral fuels including oil product category.
+El Salvador has highly negative net exports and therefore deep international trade deficits historically for refined petroleum oils and petroleum gases under the mineral fuels including oil product category.

 Salvadoran Export Companies